 During the clinical rotation portion of the curriculum, students may be required to leave the Milwaukee area.
 It is difficult to estimate these expenses, as it cannot be predetermined where the students will complete their clinical internships.
-Additionally, during the academic work, students will need to have transportation available to come to and leave campus for lectures, labs, and clinical experiences.
+Additionally, during the academic work, students will need to have transportation available to come and go from campus for lectures, labs, end of rotation days, and clinical experiences.